Physical Therapy PT

 Applying for the Right Program

 The American Physical Therapy Association (APTA) does not rank Doctor of Physical Therapy (DPT) education programs.
 Instead, programs are accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) to ensure they meet quality standards.
-When choosing a DPT program, it’s important to consider various factors:
+When choosing a DPT program, consider various factors:

-• Expense and availability of financial aid.
+• Cost and availability of financial aid.
 Many students graduate with student loans.
-It’s crucial to be aware of the cost and to have a plan in place to finance your education.
-Keep in mind that different programs have different costs and may offer different student experiences.
+Be aware of program expenses and have a plan to finance your education.
+Each program has a different cost and may offer a unique student experience.

 • Duration of the program.
-The standard DPT program is three years, however, some programs have condensed the academic requirements into a shorter period, which can aid in reducing the overall cost of your education and get you into the field sooner.
+The standard DPT program is three years, but some programs have condensed the academic requirements into a shorter period, which can aid in reducing the overall cost of your education and get you to work in the field sooner.

 • Demographics and location of the program.
-As you will be investing a lot into your physical therapy education, it’s crucial to pick a program that aligns with your preferences and makes you feel comfortable.
+As you invest in your physical therapy education, pick a program that aligns with your preferences and makes you feel comfortable.
+USAHS offers DPT programs across five campuses in U.S. destination cities: San Marcos, CA; St. Augustine, FL (our flagship location) and Miami, FL; Austin and Dallas, TX.

 Job Skills

-Being a physical therapist can be mentally and physically draining.
-It’s a role that requires hands-on, individualized patient care.
-Some of the job skills needed to be a physical therapist are:
+Being a PT can be mentally and physically draining.
+The responsibilities of a physical therapist require hands-on, individualized patient care.5 Some of the skills needed to fit the criteria of a physical therapist description are:

 • Stamina